Strong is the new sexy in workouts for women

 Having a well-defined physique, she said, has replaced skinny as an ideal.

-"A fellow yoga teacher mentioned to me the other day that she was excited and proud to be able to perform barbell squats (with the barbell positioned across the back of her shoulders) with great form using 225 pounds (102 kilos)," Matthews said.
+"A fellow yoga teacher mentioned to me the other day that she was excited and proud to be able to perform barbell squats (with the barbell positioned across the back of her shoulders) with great form using 225 pounds," Matthews said.

 When she started teaching group fitness 14 years ago, it was rare to have a man take a class.